Whitelee Wind Farm, Scotland, United Kingdom

 The turbine makes 17 revolutions per minute turning at 360 degrees tearing the wind at a speed of 150mph.
 A foundation of over 30ft deep was dug into the peat to erect the turbines.
 These turbines were erected in an east to west direction to form a grid with 920km of cabling.
 The three transformers at the grid weigh 120t each.

-Balfour Beatty, an infrastructure services firm, undertook the construction of the substation and control room at the site.
+Balfour Beatty, an infrastructure services firm, performed construction of the substation and control room at the site.
 The firm was also in charge of the design, supply and installation of electrical and control systems including the switchgear and cabling necessary for transporting power to the grid.

 The main contract for the expansion was awarded to a joint venture between John Sisk and Son and Roadbridge in November 2010.